-Upholding the trust that we have established with our customers and gaining the trust of new customers remains a priority for us and as a result, we have implemented robust safeguards to protect the security of customer data.
-Our security program includes conducting risk assessments of all systems and networks that process customer data; monitoring for security events; maintaining incident response, disaster recovery, and business continuity plans that explicitly address and provide guidance to our personnel in furtherance of the security, confidentiality, integrity, and availability of customer data; and having a qualified third party perform security assessments on a periodic basis to test against widely recognized security standards and practices.
+Upholding the trust that we have established with our customers and gaining the trust of new customers remains a priority for us and as a result, we have implemented safeguards designed to protect the confidentiality and security of customer data.
+Our security program includes conducting risk assessments of our systems that process the data our customers store in Asana; monitoring for security events; maintaining incident response, disaster recovery, and business continuity plans that explicitly address and provide guidance to our employees in furtherance of the security, confidentiality, integrity, and availability of customer data; and having a qualified third party perform security assessments on a periodic basis to test against security standards and practices.

-Our security program is aligned to the American Institute of Certified Public Accountants ("AICPA") Trust Services Criteria for Security, Availability, and Confidentiality as well as the ISO 27001:2013 standards.
-We issue a SOC 2 Type II report on an annual basis and are certified against ISO 27001:2013, ISO 27017:2015, ISO 27018:2019, and ISO/IEC 27701:2019.
+Our security program considers the American Institute of Certified Public Accountants ("AICPA") Trust Services Criteria for Security, Availability, and Confidentiality as well as the ISO 27001:2013 standards for the systems that process the data our customers store in Asana.
+We issue a SOC 2 Type II report on an annual basis and are certified against ISO 27001:2013, and ISO 27017:2015.
 This means that independent third parties have both validated our processes and practices with respect to these standards, and confirmed our ability to maintain compliance with controls we have implemented.

 We have built our platform with security features, integrations, and infrastructure that are designed to be scalable as we develop and introduce new functionality.
-We have implemented a variety of safeguards to protect the security of our platform, including encrypting user data in transit and at rest, replicating our databases to support reliability of the platform, and controlling access to our facilities and office network.
-Asana also offers Enterprise customers the additional visibility and control with capabilities such as multi-factor authentication, audit logs, security information event management ("SIEM"), data governance, and international data residency, to further the security of their teams' data.
-Enterprise customers can also purchase Enterprise Key Management to gain more control over their data and meet their organization's most critical compliance needs.
+We have implemented a variety of safeguards designed to protect the security of our platform, including encrypting user data in transit and at rest, replicating our databases to support reliability of the platform, and controlling access to our facilities and office network.
+Asana also offers Enterprise and Enterprise+ customers the additional visibility and control with capabilities such as multi-factor authentication, audit logs, security information event management ("SIEM"), data governance, and international data residency, designed to further the security and privacy of their teams' data.
+Enterprise and Enterprise+ customers can also purchase Enterprise Key Management to gain more control over their data and meet their organization's most critical compliance needs.

-In addition to security, we are deeply committed to privacy and to protecting and honoring the privacy rights of our customers.
-We have established a comprehensive privacy and data protection compliance program, aligning our practices with regulations such as the General Data Protection Regulation ("GDPR") and the California Consumer Privacy Act ("CCPA") and privacy certifications such as ISO/IEC 27701:2019 and ISO 27018:2019, including by delivering periodic training to our employees on privacy best practices, reviewing and mapping the data we collect, use, and share, and creating a customer rights program and response process to honor the requests of our customers exercising their privacy rights.
+In addition to security, we are committed to protecting the privacy rights of our customers.
+We have established a comprehensive privacy and data protection compliance program, aligning our practices with regulations such as the European Union's General Data Protection Regulation 2016/679 ("EU GDPR") and the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 ("CPRA") (collectively, "CCPA").
+Asana also aligns its privacy program for the systems that process the data our customers store in Asana to privacy certifications such as ISO/IEC 27701:2019 and ISO 27018:2019.
+We deliver periodic training to our employees on privacy practices, review and map the data we collect, use, and share, and have created a global customer rights program to reply to customer requests pertaining to data privacy.
 Additionally, Enterprise customers can purchase a version of Asana that is compliant with the U.S. Health Insurance Portability and Accountability Act ("HIPAA").
-Above all, we strive to be transparent about our privacy and data protection practices, independent of legal obligations.
+We strive to be transparent about our privacy and data protection practices.
 Law and regulatory guidance continues to evolve when it comes to privacy and data protection.
-As data protection authorities and regulators interpret and issue guidance on the GDPR, along with other new and existing data protection laws around the world, we will continue to follow developments and enhance our program as needed.
+As data protection authorities and regulators interpret and issue guidance on the EU GDPR, along with other new and existing privacy, data protection, and security laws around the world, we will continue to follow developments and enhance our privacy program as needed.